 Additional handbook guidelines specific to Beaver Lake Middle School, created to supplement district regulations, can be found on the BLMS Supplemental Guidelines handbook page.

 Course grades are updated regularly on Canvas and Family Access for each course taken.
 Please log in to Canvas and the Family Access system to view attendance and academic progress for your student.
-For questions on logging in to Canvas or Family Access, please ask the school registrar.
+For questions on logging in to Canvas or Family Access, view the information provided on the portals or contact the school registrar.

-Homework, as an extension of the classroom, must be planned and organized; must be purposeful to the students; and must be evaluated and returned to students in a timely manner.
-The purposes of homework assignments, the basis for evaluating the work performed and the guidelines and/or rules should be made clear to the student at the time of the assignment.
+The purpose of homework assignments, and the guidelines and/or expectations should be made clear to the student at the time of the assignment.
 Students should talk to their classroom teachers with any questions about assignments or grades for a course.
-A complete copy of Regulation 2422 and related Regulations and Procedures are available on the District’s website.
+Homework may be assigned for one or more of the following purposes:

 All library information including rules and regulations can be found on the school website.